 Don’t delay Roth conversions out of fear.
 Waiting just one year means that you lose a portion of the growth in your traditional IRA to income taxes later.
 And after age 70, waiting just one year means that you lose another year of RMDs to your taxable account.

-Having a tax rate of 20.57% on your traditional IRA puts a drag on your portfolio returns of 1.4525%.
+Having a tax rate of 20.75% on your account puts a drag on your portfolio returns of 1.4525%.
 Over 30 years, that means a portfolio just 66.36% of what it could have been in a Roth account.

 Be brave.
 Fund your Roth.
 Convert your IRA.
 Pay your tax bill.
 Your future self will thank you.